 - Liability: South Carolina law, S.C.
-Ann. § 47-3-110, shares that the dog’s owner is liable for all damages caused if their dog attacks a person.
+Ann. § 47-3-10, states that the dog’s owner is liable for all damages caused if their dog attacks a person.
 Furthermore, according to the Anderson County Animal Ordinances § 42-119, all county pet owners must keep their dogs under reasonable restraint at all times.

 - Strict liability: Previously, the “one bite law” stated that unless the plaintiff could prove the owner knew their dog had vicious tendencies, they had a “one chance” or “first bite” defense.
 However, this has been amended, and the defendant or dog owner is now held under “strict liability” for their animal, meaning they could face penalties on the first attack.

 - Police dogs: A legal professional can best explain this extremely complex situation.
 An attorney from our firm can help you if a police dog attacked you.

 You also need to consider the defendant’s stance.
 They may say you antagonized the dog or did something that made the dog attack.
 Through comparative negligence (S.C.
 Code § 15-38-15), the defense could use your actions as an excuse to lower your settlement’s value.
-Having our Anderson attorney who works with dog bite cases on your side could minimize this risk.
-We make sure all the evidence is in order to counteract such tactics.
+Having a Hammack Law Firm attorney who works with dog bite cases in Anderson on your side could minimize this risk.
+We’ll make sure all the evidence is in order to counteract such tactics.